-Moreover, as a general rule individuals and undivided inheritances benefit from a deduction of EUR600,000 of their taxable base.
-Taxpayers who are married or living in non-marital partnership, and who opt to submit a joint tax return, have the right to a joint deduction of EUR1,200,000 from the sum of the VPT of all their urban properties.
+Moreover, as a general rule, individuals and undivided inheritances may benefit from a deduction of EUR600,000 of their taxable base.
+Taxpayers who are married or in a registered partnership and opt to be jointly taxed for AIMI purposes have the right to a joint deduction amounting to EUR1.2 million, which is applicable to the sum of the VPT of all their qualifying urban properties.
 Additionally, in this scenario, the brackets to which the increased marginal rates of 1% and 1.5% are applied are doubled.